adammichaelwood/hackwrite/posts/enough-to-be-dangerous/index.md

 .. type: text
 -->

-As we all know, **Learning to Code** is all the rage.
-I don't see any sign that the trend is dying down any time soon, so I might as well jump on the bandwagon here and encourage my fellow tech writers to do the same.
+**Learning to Code** is all the rage.
+I don't see any sign that the trend is dying down any time soon.
+I might as well jump on the bandwagon here and encourage my fellow tech writers to do the same.

-Obviously, a lot of you already do code, or are in the process of learning.
+Obviously, a lot of you already code, or are in the process of learning.
 I once assumed knowing at least some coding was a requirement for being a tech writer.
 But it seems this isn't entirely the case.
 Some TWs need to be able to read and write enough code to document APIs and provide code samples --- but apparently (I have learned) most tech writers aren't doing that, and you can fake your way through that if you really need to.

 So, **if you are among the majority of technical writers that don't code, this post is for you**.